 Later on, people wanted something better because they realized that the silk mesh bag was too fine.
-Then, Sullivan established tea bags made from gauze as a replacement for the silk bags.
+Then, Sullivan established tea bags made from gauze to replace silk bags.
 This material became popular in the 1920s, and commercial production blew up.
 This especially became popular in the United States, and many other tea companies started imitating this.
-Producers of tea bags were making two distinct sizes—a small one for cup use and a large one for tea pots.
+Producers of tea bags made two distinct sizes—a small one for cup use and a large one for teapots.

 The tea bag has gone through various stages in history.
 Each of these stages has led to refinements of this invention.
 From how manufacturers produce it to various designs and packaging styles.
 Below are some of the highlights in the evolution of the tea bag:

 Around this time, manufacturers were already producing different shapes and materials for tea bags.
 Some of the tea bag materials they were working with included gauze, which Sullivan popularised.
 Some others included cheesecloth and perforated paper.
-Out of all these, the most popular and celebrated became paper fiber bags.
-Initially, people were making these tea bags through hand sewing.
+The most popular and celebrated became paper fiber bags out of all these.
+Initially, people made these tea bags through hand sewing.
 Afterward, the 30s brought about machine production.

 A notable moment in this era is linked to William Hermanson, a founding member of Technical Papers Corporation.
 He invented and patented heat-sealed paper fiber bags.
 This significantly changed the way manufacturers produced tea bags.

 Regarding the tea tags, the Lipton company is often credited with being the first to use paper tags.
-The company used the tags to print instructions for brewing and add a little more convenience as people became accustomed to bobbing their tea bag in the cup.
+The company used the tags to print instructions for brewing and added a little more convenience as people became accustomed to bobbing their tea bags in the cup.

 Cotton strings are a popular addition to tea bags today.
 They serve the purpose of making steeping easier and also enable easy removal after steeping.
 Another recurrent theme is paper tags.
 Paper tags are popular because they reflect the brand name and identity.
 However, some round bags like those Tetley popularised don't have tags or strings.